sabinamp/jpademo/README.md

 | contact_nb| (NOT NULL field)|

 **Database Configuration**
-the MySQL database configuration details are given in the application.properties file
+The MySQL database configuration details are given in the application.properties file
+- dbname ch6db, table user_jpa